Barbara Meadows MBACP MUKCP

 My approach is integrative.
-This means I draw from a number of therapeutic models and techniques to help you work through your problems.
+This means I draw from a number of therapeutic models and techniques to help you work through your issues.
 The level to which you work is up to you.
-Some clients are happy simply to talk through the issues which present themselves from week to week.
+Some clients are happy simply to talk through the problems which present themselves from week to week.

 If you want to work on a deeper level this could include writing, art work, creative imagination, visualisation, dream work or Breath & Sound work.

-I run small group workshops on Anxiety& Depression, Psychosomatic Illness and Sound Meditation with Mindfulness.
+I run small group workshops on Anxiety& Depression, Psychosomatic Illness, Shyness & Social Phobia and Sound Meditation with Mindfulness.

 Training, qualifications & experience

 Certificate in Cognitive Behavioural Therapy (CBT) Skills 2010